geode-sdk/docs/handbook/vol2/chap2_6.md

-# Chapter X: Introduction to Assembly
+# Chapter 2.6: Introduction to Assembly

 In earlier chapters, we have avoided having to look at **assembly code** as it can be quite hard to grasp.
 However, an unfortunate reality is that in order to be an independent GD modder, **you need to understand assembly**, or at the very least the basics of it.
 So, without further ado, let's delve into some **x86**!